digitranslab/jumpstart/docs/versioned_docs/version-2.0.0/tutorial/pages.md

 title: Pages
 ---

-Pages allows you to have multiple pages in a single application, making your ToolJet applications more robust and user-friendly.
+Pages allows you to have multiple pages in a single application, making your JumpStart applications more robust and user-friendly.

 <div style={{textAlign: 'center'}}>